bellaj/thirsty_men_problem/README.md

 If you require additional information about the problem please open an issue in this repository.
 I'll provide the necessary clarifications

 ## How to propose solutions
-Please fork the repository, write your solution in the solution.txt file and then propose a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
+Please fork/clone the repository, write your solution in a txt file under solutions folder and then propose a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 If the answer is correct the pull request will be accepted and you'll be added as contributor.